What are cataracts?

 Not only is cataract treatment the most frequently performed surgery in the United States, it is also one of the most successful.
 More than 99% of patients who undergo cataract removal rank their vision as significantly improved.

-Ophthalmology LTD. Eye Surgery Center is conveniently located under the same roof as our main office in Sioux Falls and is dedicated exclusively to eye surgery.
-Our state-of-the-art operating rooms, pre-op and post-op suites are staffed by specially trained, experienced ophthalmic nurses and technicians who will assist your eye surgeon in giving you the best possible results.
+Drs.
+Osmundson, Hammer, Dierks, Eide, In't Veld, and West perform this highly effective procedure at Ophthalmology LTD. Eye Surgery Center.
+Conveniently located under the same roof as our main office in Sioux Falls, the Surgery Center is dedicated exclusively to eye surgery.
+Our state-of-the-art operating rooms and pre- and post-op suites are staffed by specially trained, experienced ophthalmic nurses and technicians who will assist your eye surgeon in giving you the best possible results.

 What happens during a cataract procedure?